 Top to bottom, Office Interiors’ YouTube channel is decked out in an eye-catching layout that reinforces the brand’s look and feel.
 The video content within its channel rewards visitors with loads of how-to guides, product reviews, tips for driving in-office productivity, and other content.

-They even include a great example of “the claims we make” video, which is one of Sheridan’s “Selling 7,” where Office Interiors goes through all the claims about the value the company makes and why.
+They even include a great example of a “the claims we make” video, which is one of “The Selling 7” videos we advise clients to produce.
 This allows potential customers to choose who to do business with after becoming more acquainted with the business’s offerings.
 It’s another simple but impactful way to build trust with your prospects.

-By telling relatable stories, and featuring some of the best-known athletes and entertainers out there, Nike’s channel positions the company as thought leaders.
+By telling relatable stories, and featuring some of the best-known athletes and entertainers out there, Nike’s channel positions the company as a thought leader.

-Now the good thing is, you don’t need famous people to sell the products in your video.
+But you don’t need famous people to sell the products in your video.
 Even using the power of storytelling in a way that shows how other people are using your products can resonate.

 To do so, it worked with IMPACT to pair the They Ask, You Answer philosophy with content answering what potential customers consistently asked.
 As a result, the site’s organic web traffic grew from under 500 visits per month to more than 5,500.

 The page is filled with how-to articles, step-by-step guides, and tips that inspire visitors to come back to the site any time they need advice about purchasing, using, and maintaining copiers, in addition to general office IT advice.

 General Electric (GE) has positioned itself as a cutting-edge multinational company, and the GE YouTube channel tells that story through video.

 The site uses everything from high-production videos to employee clips to show off how the company is using innovation to impact people’s lives.
 In a behind-the-scenes look at testing jet engines, Kelly Dunham of GE Aviation walks you through a typical manufacturing and testing process.